TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 13/Leviticus 13.14.md

 ---

-But whensoever raw flesh appeareth in him, he shall be unclean.
+But whenever raw flesh appears in him, he shall be unclean.